milgra/sov/README.md

 ## TODO/BUGS ##

-crash on empty workspace
-crash on feh
+crash on empty workspace sometimes crash on feh
 fix test and release workflows